 The family Charadriidae is very large with seventy species listed and is split into subfamilies.

 The subfamily Charadriinae contains forty-four species of the genera Pluvialis (4), Charadrius (34), Elseyornis (1), Thinornis (2), Anarhynchus (1), Phegornis (1), and Oreopholus (1).
 We have further divided this group into three sections.
+Section 1, the Tundra Plovers of the Genus Pluvialis, which appear on this page.

 Family: CHARADRIIDAE (Leach 1820)